 Repair & Maintenance of MortiCe Locks for Wooden Doors

-The 3 lever type locks look very similar to 5 lever but are generally lighter and do not have a box type keeper, they do not comply for insurance purposes.
+The 3 lever type locks look very similar to 5 lever but are generally lighter and do not have a box type keeper, they do not comply for insurance purposes, the word lever relates directly to the assembly mechanism within the lock, more levers = more security.

 A sash lock is a lock that has a latch and a lock, the latch is operated by handles and thereby allows you to close the door on the latch without locking it, see image directly below.